zququ/zququ.github.io/_posts/2022-03-31-phase-contrast-1.md

 ![Figure 10](/assets/2022-03-31/2022-04-04-173305.png)

-Figure 10 Two electron microscope images of amorphous carbon ﬁlms recorded at the same focus setting but using diﬀerent condenser apertures.
+**Figure 10.** Two electron microscope images of amorphous carbon ﬁlms recorded at the same focus setting but using diﬀerent condenser apertures.
 In (a) a small second condenser aperture has been used, resulting in an image showing high contrast and ﬁne detail.
 This contrast is lost in (b), where a large aperture has been used.

 In most cases of practical interest the imaging is partially coherent.
 By this we loosely mean that for object detail below a certain size $X_c$ we can use the model of coherent phase contrast imaging (see Fig. 1.2) while for detail much larger than $X_c$ the imaging is incoherent.